altafc22/Osler_Reader_App/README.md

-# Osler Reader App
+#e Osler Reader App

-Created BookHub demo project using google books
+Created Osler Reader demo project which reads the record from files and show device user status

 ## Feature
 - Developed in Kotlin and used Courourine to download data from internet